WWE SmackDown vs. Raw 2010: Create modes

 "Create modes" have received a complete overhaul from past years' editions.
 The game introduces the "WWE Story Designer" mode, where the player can now design storylines for WWE's weekly shows and pay-per-view events with storylines, scenarios, and matches of their creations using a variety of preset options.
 There are over 100 different animations and 25 different locations to design each scene.
 Subtitles can be written in through a controller or through a USB keyboard.
 The player can now control how long the storylines goes on, how many WWE Superstars or Divas are involved, and what takes place in the storylines.
 The match-making feature allows the player to set a match type, set a stipulation, and set any winning conditions.
 In addition to using created superstars, the player may also integrate actual WWE superstars and Divas into their created storylines, scenarios, or matches.
 On the Xbox 360 and PlayStation 3 versions, each storyline can feature up to 500 segments including 450 matches and 50 scenarios, while the Wii, PlayStation 2 and PlayStation Portable versions have a limit of 55 segments.
 Created wrestlers are limited in the PS3 and Xbox 360 versions to ten appearances in the mode.

 The "Create-a-Superstar" mode in the Xbox 360 and PlayStation 3 versions now feature three-dimensional apparel that moves realistically with each movement.
 A new point system has been implemented where each item is given a point value and the player is able to attach up to 48 points of items.
 For each created wrestler, the player can create up to three alternate attires for them.
 The mode also features an additional "Paint Tool" in which players can create their own design that they can use as to use as a logo or a tattoo for their created wrestler.
 The Xbox 360 and the PlayStation 3 versions also introduce a new mode called "Superstar Threads", in which the player can create three alternate attires for existing wrestlers in the game by customizing the colors of their attire.
-This mode is not available for the Wii version of the game.
+This mode is not available for the PS2, PSP and Wii versions of the game.